 Video of the Day

-The Rice Cooking Bowl Method
+Steaming Rice in a Rice Cooking Bowl

 For that reason, many steamers come with a rice cooking bowl, which is solid but still allows steam to come in via an open top.
-Here are the steps you should follow when cooking rice with a rice cooking bowl:
+Here are the steps you should follow when steaming rice with a rice cooking bowl:

 - Measure rice and water: Put some rice and water into the bowl and add a pinch of salt.
 The exact ratio depends on the type of rice you are cooking and the kind of outcome you want.
-However, for regular long-grain white rice, the ideal ratio is two parts water to one part rice.
+For regular long-grain white rice, the ideal ratio is two parts water to one part rice.